RareSkills/blog/circom-tutorial/circom-tutorial.md

 a * b = out;
 ```

-## Non quadratic constraints are not allowed!
+## Non-quadratic constraints are not allowed!
 A valid R1CS must have exactly one multiplication per constraint (a constraint is a row in R1CS, and `<==` or `===` in Circom).
 If we try to do two (or more) multiplications, this will fail.
 All constraints with more than one multiplication need to split into two constraints.
 Consider the following (non-compiling) example:

 ```javascript